Jack Strand

 The title sequence for the Leaders Debate on STV, as part of the election coverage for 2026, featuring 3D sequences extrapolated in blender from a single photograph of the venue and then combined with the rest of the sequence in After Effects.
 I started off with a concept involving racing ribbons and developed it from there, I wanted it to be punchy, yet slightly desaturated and make use of the party colours to pierce the scenes with vibrance.
 I also had a photograph of one of the lecterns that would be used and started modelling one in Blender from that, wondering if I might include it in someway, pretty quickly realising that I'd want to finish in the debating hall, with the lecterns arrange as indicated in the original test image.
 I think the piece accomplished what I'd set out to do, over the couple of days allocated, although I would've like to have developed the motion of the ribbons more, maybe introduce some weaving round objects and jostling for position.

 Facial Recognition story for the 6 o'clock news.
-I was asked if I could replicate the type of imagery associated with such tech.
-I'd seen a few movies, so I gave it a shot.
-Produced in After Effects using the built-in tracker with various lens effects and overlays
+I was asked if I could replicate the look and feel associated with such tech.
+I'd seen a few movies, so I gave it a shot, and got fairly positive feedback on the result.
+Produced in After Effects using the built-in tracker with various lens effects and overlays.

 Title card for a piece on 'The Rising Cost Of Pets'.